-DCFS recognizes that our Child Welfare System is constantly changing and evolving.
-With that in mind it is reasonable to expect that the current definition of candidacy is not set in stone, but rather should evolve along with the needs of DCFS and the families we serve.
+DCFS recognizes that the child welfare system is constantly changing and evolving.
+With that in mind, it is reasonable to expect that the current definition of candidacy is not set in stone, but rather should evolve along with the needs of DCFS and the families it serves.
 Throughout the first five years of implementation, DCFS will actively seek feedback from partners, providers, and parents, while also analyzing data to make changes to candidacy as needed.